ybbkrishna/Codejam2014/README.md

 Google Codejam 2014 sol^ns

 Problem A. Magic Trick
-This contest is open for practice.
-You can try every problem as many times as you like, though we won't keep track of which problems you solve.
-Read the Quick-Start Guide to get started.
-Small input
-6 points
-Solve A-small
-Note: To advance to the next rounds, you will need to score 25 points.
-Solving just this problem will not give you enough points.

-Problem

 Recently you went to a magic show.
 You were very impressed by one of the tricks, so you decided to try to figure out the secret behind it!